 They are primarily caused by a combination of genetics and age, but certain occupations which involve a lot of standing can make them more symptomatic.

 The varicose veins become prominent due to an increase in pressure.
 The blood flow in healthy lower limb veins flows from the ankle to the groin, and does not fall back down due to the function of the vein valves.
 In varicose veins, these valves are not working properly, and so the entire weight of all the blood is pushing down on the veins below the knee, blowing them out and becoming conspicuous.
 In some people, this increase in pressure (venous hypertension) can lead to blood cells escaping into the tissues of the foot and lower leg, and breaking down to form a reddish-brown pigmentation.
 This also causes inflammation, leading to dermatitis or even ulceration.
+Because the blood is not flowing properly, it can also lead to clots.

 The treatment of the varicose veins consists of two parts.
 Firstly, the backwards-flowing "feeding" veins (which are usually too deep under the skin to see without an ultrasound) must be destroyed, so that they cannot transmit the high pressure to the visible veins.
 Secondly, the visible veins are also treated, so that there should be minimal (if any) remnants of the original veins seen.